kinetic-apps/dark-distro/docs/TIKTOK_SMS_SETUP.md

 - Starts the GeeLark phone
 - Waits 8 seconds for phone to fully initialize

-### 3. Install TikTok
+### 3. Check TikTok Installation
-- Checks if TikTok is already installed
+- Polls to check if TikTok is installed
-- Installs TikTok v39.1.0 (com.zhiliaoapp.musically) if needed
+- GeeLark handles TikTok installation automatically
-- Waits 15 seconds for installation to complete
+- Waits up to 2 minutes for TikTok to be installed
+- Continues with setup even if TikTok is not yet installed

 ### 4. Rent DaisySMS Number
 - Checks if rental limit (20) has been reached